EmanueleFrancazi/PCNGD-Algorithms/README.md

 In addition, vanilla versions of (S)GD are present.\
 The code is written in python and the reference library, used internally, to implement the networks and work with them is Pytorch.

 the above pseudo-codes are intended to give a general idea of the operation of the various algorithms discussed.
 For the sake of clarity and compactness, some details in the implementation are not covered in this summary description; for example, for the **PCNSGD**, **PCNSGD+R** and **PCNSGD+O** algorithms we want to ensure that all classes are represented by at least one element in the batch.
-This can be ensured in several ways: for more details see **For class DataLoader**.
+This can be ensured in several ways: for more details see **Per class DataLoader**.